 The Political Theory Centre is part of the White Rose Association for Political Philosophy, linking you into the complementary political theory teams at York and Sheffield Universities.

 Links with the Leeds Centre for Democratisation afford excellent opportunities for discussing the application of many of the ideas studied on the programme.
 Political theorists form part of a large department of political studies, including International Relations and Development, which additionally provide an auspicious context for the study of applied theory.

-This programme through compulsory and optional modules will offer you:
+Through compulsory and optional modules, this programme will offer you:

 - the chance to engage in in-depth critical analysis of political thought

 - the opportunity to examine the nature of freedom, justice and equality

 - a critical insight into the defining events and dynamics of modern society

 - a rigorous grounding in the dominant paradigms of political science

 You will also be able to hone your research and writing skills in your compulsory dissertation – an independent piece of research on your chosen topic.